-We also have a school Twitter account.
-We send tweets most days.
+We also have a school 'X' account.
+We add posts most days.
 This is a good way for you to see what is happening in school.
-Click on the Twitter logo to be taken to our Twitter page.
+Click on the 'X' logo to be taken to our page.

 TRAVELLING TO AND FROM SCHOOL